Making This Website

 It’s Online!

 Wow, a personal website just for me!
-This counts as a successful Minumum Viable Personal-website.
+This counts as a successful Minimum Viable Personal-website.

 Let’s Actually Customize It